 What types of projects are eligible?

 Research project funding up to $50,000 can be requested.
-Applicants must be either (1) faculty with a primary JHSPH appointment; or (2) a current Wendy Klag Center faculty affiliate.
+Applicants must be either (1) faculty with a primary BSPH appointment; or (2) a current Wendy Klag Center faculty affiliate.
 Consistent with the mission of the Wendy Klag Center, research proposals must have a population-based orientation, as opposed to a clinical focus.
 Applications submitted by WKC affiliates who do not have primary appointments in the Bloomberg School of Public Health should include collaborators from the school.

 Pilot studies that can be leveraged into competitive grant applications are particularly consistent with the goals of this fund, as are proposals that serve to stimulate collaboration among investigators to tackle these important issues.
 Awards can be used to purchase equipment, supplies, pay student, post-doc, or staff salaries, and support other research needs.
-Salary support for JHSPH faculty is also permitted, as long as the amount of salary support requested is matched by the department.
+Salary support for BSPH faculty is also permitted, as long as the amount of salary support requested is matched by the department.
 This departmental commitment should be evidenced by a letter from the chair of the department.
 Awards are for one year of support, with a possibility of a one year renewal using the same mechanism described below.
 Faculty cannot receive concurrent funding from the Faculty Innovation or Center for Global Health funding opportunities.

 What is the application format?